scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 As described above, a set of voters MUST cast votes on the updated TRC to make it verifiable.
 The `votingQuorum` field of the predecessor TRC (see [](#quorum)) defines the required number of voters, which will represent regular or sensitive voting certificates, respectively.

 Furthermore, if one or more *new* certificates are added to the updated TRC, the corresponding voting representatives MUST also sign the updated TRC in order to show that they have access to the private keys listed in these fresh certificates.
-This is called "showing proof-of-possession", and done by signing the TRC with the respective private key.
+This is called "showing proof-of-possession" and is done by signing the TRC with the respective private key.
 For the distinction between changed and new certificates in a TRC update, see [](#change-new).

 It is up to the ISD members to decide how the "casting a vote" procedure for updated TRCs will take place.
-Some ISDs will make a distinction between regular and sensitive updates.
-These ISDs divide the regular and sensitive signing keys in different security classes and act accordingly, e.g. they keep the regular key in an online vault while the sensitive key would be stored offline.
+Some ISDs make a distinction between regular and sensitive updates by dividing the regular and sensitive signing keys in different security classes, e.g. they keep the regular key in an online vault while the sensitive key would be stored offline.
 This way, the regular TRC update would lend itself to being automated (since the keys are accessible online) whereas the sensitive one would require manual actions to access the offline key.
-However, other ISDs keep both regular and sensitive keys online and perform both updates automatically.
+Other ISDs keep both regular and sensitive keys online and perform both updates automatically.

 #### TRC Update Verification